Graduate Certificate Programs

 approval of the sponsoring college, students can apply required coursework to

-both the graduate certificate program and, if applicable, their chosen graduate
+both the graduate certificate program and, if applicable, to their chosen graduate

 degree program.
 Students cannot return for a retroactive certificate award